 What Is Landlord Harassment?

-Landlord harassment is the attempt by a landlord to pressure or intimidate a tenant using aggressive methods.
-These actions are intended to disrupt the quiet, peaceful enjoyment of the rental unit by the tenant, force the tenant to move from the unit or force the tenant to refrain from pursuing a legal right they have.
+Harassment is the use of aggressive methods by the landlord in an attempt to pressure or intimidate a tenant.
+A landlord may perform these actions to disrupt the tenant's quiet, peaceful enjoyment of the rental unit, force the tenant to move from the unit or force the tenant to refrain from pursuing a legal right they have.

-The action usually must be ongoing and not just an isolated incident.
-This harassment could be against a tenant who lives in the rental unit or against a guest of a tenant.
+The landlord's action usually must be ongoing and not an isolated incident.
+The harassment could be against a tenant who lives in the rental unit or against a guest of a tenant.

 16 Examples of Landlord Harassment

-- Entering Unit Without Warning: Most state landlord tenant laws require a landlord to give a tenant proper notice before the landlord can enter the tenant’s apartment.
+- Illegal Entry: Advance notice is usually required before a landlord can enter the tenant’s apartment.
 Emergencies are an exception to this rule.
-Landlords who enter a tenant’s property without warning or prior approval could be accused of harassment.
+Entering a tenant’s property without warning or prior approval could be considered harassment.

-- Shutting Off Utilities: Most rental properties have an implied warranty of habitability.
-This means that tenants have the right to live in a safe home that includes certain basic necessities in order to survive, such as running water, sewer and heat in the winter.
+- Shutting Off Utilities: This violates the warranty of habitability, which means that tenants have the right to basic necessities, such as running water, sewer and heat in the winter.

-- Cutting Off Amenities That Were Included in Lease Agreement: A landlord may try to make conditions at the rental property uncomfortable to get the tenant to move.
-This could include taking away a tenant’s parking spot or cutting off their access to laundry services.
+- Cutting Off Amenities That Were Included in Lease Agreement: This could include taking away a tenant’s parking spot or cutting off their access to laundry services.

-- Refusing to Make Repairs/Perform Maintenance: A landlord could attempt to force a tenant out by making the conditions at the property uncomfortable by refusing to make repairs to the unit or perform requested or necessary maintenance.
+- Refusing to Make Repairs/Perform Maintenance: A landlord could attempt to make the conditions at the property uncomfortable by refusing to make repairs to the unit or perform requested or necessary maintenance.

 - Changing the Locks: A landlord may change the locks on common area doors or on the actual entry doors to the tenant’s unit or even barricade these doors in order to get the tenant to move out of the property.

-- Removing Possessions From Unit: Another bold intimidation tactic by landlords is to physically move a tenant’s possessions out of the rental property.
+- Removing Possessions From Unit: A landlord could physically move a tenant’s possessions out of the rental property.

 - Raising Rent: Most states will require a landlord to give a tenant at least 30 days’ notice before the landlord is allowed to increase the tenant’s rent.
-If a landlord attempts to demand more money from the tenant without the proper notice, the landlord could be accused of harassing the tenant.
+Demanding more money without the proper notice could be a form of harassment.

 - Buyout: A buyout is when a landlord tries to get the tenant to accept a sum of money to move out of the unit by a certain date.
 The landlord may want to convert the unit to a condo, avoid dealing with the eviction process or force a rent stabilized tenant out of the property.
 Repeated attempts to buy out the tenant after the tenant has refused may be considered harassment.

-- Verbally Threatening the Tenant: A landlord may use their words to intimidate the tenant.
-These threats could be made over the phone, in person or in writing, such as in text messages, emails or written letters.
+- Verbally Threatening the Tenant: A landlord may use their words to intimidate the tenant over the phone, in person or in writing, such as in text messages, emails or written letters.

 - Physically Threatening the Tenant: A landlord could try to pressure a tenant using physical harassment.
-This could include using their body to block a tenant’s exit from a room, getting in a tenant’s face or even laying their actual hands on the tenant.
+This could include using their body to block a tenant’s exit from a room, getting in a tenant’s face or even putting their hands on the tenant.

 - Refusing to Accept a Rent Payment: A landlord may attempt to intimidate a tenant into moving or threaten the tenant to take back a complaint by refusing to accept the tenant’s rent payment.